 Screwdrivers are simple, slender hand tools that, with a few forceful twists, push screws into surfaces to fasten materials together (and, with the reverse action, remove screws).

-Basic as they are, screwdrivers are not one size fits all.
-Nor are they one type fits all.
+Basic as they are, screwdrivers are not a one-size-fits-all tool.
+Nor does one type of screwdriver fit all situations.
 If you’ve only got one or two screwdrivers at your disposal, you may be out of luck if they don’t match the screws that come with your new bookshelf or kids’ playhouse kit.

 That’s why screwdriver sets are so handy.
 A good-quality screwdriver set comes with all the screw heads you need to tackle many different repairs and projects, from tightening up a loose door handle to assembling a piece of flat-pack furniture.